What to Do and See in Mialet

 An aged wooden door with peeling paint and stone arch surround

-History of Mialet
+A Brief History of Mialet

 Pink Mallow flowers bloom near a serene lake, under a clear blue sky.

-The Barrage de Mialet
+Explore the Barrage de Mialet

 Check Availability